If you only have 1 week in Norway, you’re going to be kicking yourself when that week’s up. But 1 week in Norway is better than none at all.

 Where we actually stayed: A car on the side of a vineyard

 To see if your route includes a ferry, zoom in on the route on Google maps and see if there are any lines across rivers or fjords.
 These lines usually mean your car will be driving onto a ferry, not a bridge.
 No one told me about the ferry situation (nor did I read about it on any blogs) so we were a little blindsided.
-Whatever, bad times make good stories.
+Whatever, bad times make good stories (and you can read a little about our experience sleeping in the car here).

 Day 3 – Trolltunga